cmiles74/gtdinbox/README.md

 ## Running the Project

 The `target` directory will contain the application.
 If you are on Windows, simply double-click the `gtdinbox.exe` file to launch.
+If you are on Mac OS X, you'll find the application bundle in the "gtdinbox-1.0" directory.
 If you are on Linux, you can make the launcher script executable and then run that.

     chmod +x ./gtdinbox.sh
     ./gtdinbox.sh